OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 WebViews are in-app browser components for displaying interactive web content.
 They can be used to embed web content directly into an app's user interface.

 iOS WebViews support execution of JavaScript by default, so they can be affected by script injection and cross-site scripting attacks.
 Starting from iOS version 7.0, Apple also introduced APIs that enable communication between the JavaScript runtime in the WebView and the native Swift or Objective-C app.
-If these APIs are used carelessly, important functionality might be exposed to attackers if that manage to get their own script running in the WebView.
+If these APIs are used carelessly, important functionality might be exposed to attackers if that manage to inject malicious script into the WebView (e.g through a successful cross-site scripting attack).

 Besides the potential for script injection, there is another fundamental security issue related to WebViews: The WebKit libraries packaged with iOS do not get updated out-of-band like the Safari web browser.
 Therefore, any newly discovered WebKit vulnerabilities remain exploitable until the next full iOS update [#THIEL].